SNU-ARC/any-precision-llm/README.md

 - You need free space of approximately 2x the fp16 model size in RAM, VRAM, and disk to quantize the model.
 For Llama 2 7B, this is approximately 28 GB.
 - The quantization process utilizes both CPU and GPU resources.
-As the main quantization process is CPU-bound, use a machine with a powerful multicore performance for faster quantization.
+As the main quantization process is CPU-bound, use a machine with powerful multicore performance for faster quantization.
 However, our quantization pipeline is highly optimized, and Llama 2 7B can be quantized in under 2 minutes on an i9-13900K machine.
 On lower-end machines this will be a few times slower.